-While I must confess that, yes I have had cold pizza for breakfast.
-In college.
-So the thought of having pizza for breakfast instantly brought back that memory and made my upper lip curl up like Elvis.
+While I must confess that, yes I have had cold pizza for breakfast in college.
 But this Breakfast Pizza recipe is SO different.
 It’s everything that is great about breakfast served up on a round of dough with a little added Mediterranean flavor.
+And it is YUM!

 Pre-heat your oven to 425 degrees and place your cream cheese in a bowl next to the oven so that the heat coming from it will start to soften it up.
 Ideally you want it to be around room temperature so it spreads nicely.

-Okay.
-Now that that is clarified.
-Add your hashbrowns and then sprinkle with mozzarella and Parmesan.
+Add your hash browns and then sprinkle with mozzarella and Parmesan.
 The recipe calls for 2 1/2 cups of hash browns.
-But I think my pizza crust is a little smaller than what they make so I didn’t need quite as much.
+But my pizza crust seemed a little smaller than what they make so I didn’t need quite as much.
+Feel free to adjust the amount of toppings as needed.

-Next, chop up some pre-cooked bacon and green onions and spread those on top of the cheese and hashbrowns.
+Next, chop up some pre-cooked bacon and green onions.
+Add those as well as the roasted red peppers on top of the cheese and hash browns.

 Now THIS was a neat flavor that I’ll have to add to other recipes.
 White pepper.
 It’s a little more mild then regular black pepper, but then again it packs a little more heat.
 Neat-o.
 Add a 1/4 tsp of white pepper and 3 large eggs to a mixing bowl and whisk together.